 After 74 years, Morongo Presbyterian Girls’ College closed in 1994.
 The Geelong College is custodian of Morongo records and the heritage collection formerly held by the Morongo Old Collegians Association.

-For more historical information about Morongo and to view issues of The Luceraen from 1921 to 1994, please click here.
+For more historical information about Morongo, please click here.

 Morongo Old Collegians who require their school records for any purpose can apply for a copy of those records from The Geelong College Archivist, by completing the Request for Informaton from School Records and emailing it to caroline.stok@tgc.vic.edu.au.